cdlewis/blog/content/blog/coding-agents-for-matching-decomp.md

 If you’ve made it this far, you probably have an interest in decompilation and Snowboard Kids.
 Give it a try: decompile a small function or contribute to the project.
 You can find more details on the [Snowboard Kids 2 decomp Github page](https://github.com/cdlewis/snowboardkids2-decomp).

-*Something to say?
-You can upvote and/or join [the discussion on HackerNews](https://news.ycombinator.com/item?id=45821911)*
+_Something to say?
+You can upvote and/or join [the discussion on HackerNews](https://news.ycombinator.com/item?id=45821911).
+You can also [follow me on Bluesky](https://bsky.app/profile/chrislewis.au) for more Snowboard Kids 2 updates._

 [^1]: I couldn't think of anything better than how [Twilight Princess Decompilation](https://zsrtp.link/about) defines matching decompilation.
 [^2]: The one exception I'm aware of is [this excellent series of posts](https://gambiconf.substack.com/p/development-journey-on-game-decompilation) by Macabeus.